ttaubert/octoblog/source/_posts/2014-04-06-a-ready-to-use-virtual-build-environment-for-firefox.markdown

 host machine has available.
 Building Firefox takes up a lot of resources and you want it to build as fast as possible.

-{% img /images/firefoxdev3.png Screenshot showing the VirtualBox import dialog %}
+{% img /images/firefoxdev3.png The VirtualBox import dialog %}

 Now that your virtual machine is ready, boot it and wait for the Ubuntu desktop to be shown.
 A terminal will pop up automatically and do some last steps before we can get started.
 After a successful installation Sublime 2 should start automatically.

-{% img /images/firefoxdev1.png Screenshot showing Sublime 2 running on Ubuntu %}
+{% img /images/firefoxdev1.png Sublime 2 running on Ubuntu %}

 > *Note: Should you ever need root credentials, use "firefox-dev" as the
 > password.
 If you want to change your Language and Keyboard settings then